contensis/contensis.github.io/voiceandtone-src/word-list.md

 - kick start (two words)
 - knowledge base (two words)
 - Licence (noun e.g., 'your licence key')
-- License (verb e.g., 'talk to us about licensing options')
+- License (verb e.g., 'talk to us about licensing Contensis')
 - login and logout are nouns (usually used as adjectives), e.g., 'Click the login button'
 - log in and log out are verbs, e.g., 'Log in to the website'
 - markup (one word)